DianaMedhatNaim/Music-player-App/README.md

 Each button’s behavior is determined by an OnClickListener in the Java code rather than by the android:onClick attribute in the XML Layout.
 Each button properly opens the intended activity using an explicit Intent.
 Code is properly-formatted, readable and runs error-free.
+##Ideas and Skills
+    Designing an app experience to achieve a certain goal Creating new activities
+    Using explicit Intents to link between activities in your app Using OnClickListeners to add behavior to buttons using Java code.
+    Creating your own Custom Class
+    Looping through an ArrayList
+    Populating a ListView or GridView with an ArrayAdapter

 ## Screenshots
 <img src="Screenshot_20190429-220816.png" width="250">